natefinch/gorram/README.md

 <sup><sub>image: &copy; [SubSuid](http://subsuid.deviantart.com/art/River-Tam-Speed-Drawing-282223915)</sub></sup>

-It'd like a gorram CLI for any go package.
+It's like go run for any go function.

 Automagically understands how to produce an interface from the command line into a Go function.